 On April 3, 2018, we received written notice from the OTC advising us that the Annual Report and the OTCQB Certification for the year ended December 31, 2017 (the "OTCQB Certification") were due on April 2, 2018 but had not yet been provided to OTC.
 On April 27, 2018, we received a second notice reiterating the same.
 Under Section 2.2 of the OTCQB Standards, we received a 45 day cure period, or until May 17, 2018, to file the Annual Report on EDGAR and post the OTCQB Certification through the OTC website.
 The Company received an extension of the 45 day cure period, from the OTC, until May 31, 2018 to file its Annual Report and until June 30, 2018 to post its OTCQB Certification.
-If we do not post the OTCQB Certification by June 30, 2018, our Class A Common Stock that is currently listed on the OTCQB Venture Market will be downgraded to OTC Pink.
-We currently intend to post the OTCQB Certification as soon as reasonably practicable and, in any case, prior to June 30, 2018, to maintain our listing on the OTCQB Venture Market.
+The Company complied with the applicable cure period and maintained its listing on the OTCQB Venture Market.